SamueleFacenda/nixos-config/README.md

 I've made a wizard for setupping this config on a new nixos machine.
 Just run `nix run github:SamueleFacenda/nixos-config` and follow the instructions.
-Be careful with the secrets, you need to setup agenix (explained in the wizard).

 #### Flake setup